MicrosoftDocs/memdocs/memdocs/intune/user-help/you-need-to-resolve-a-threat-found-by-checkpoint-android.md

  ![Example screenshot of the Company Portal device page, showing the SandBlast Mobile Protect warning.](./media/CP-lookout-virus-banner-1808.png)

- ### No threat detected
+ ### Overall threat status
+The app's main screen shows the current status and threat count, if applicable.

+* No threats/events detected: The screen shows a green circle with a checkmark.

+* Threats detected: The screen shows a red circle with the number of threats detected.

+* Security event occured: The screen shows a blue circle with the number of events that occured.

-When no threats are detected, the main app screen shows a glowing, green checkmark.
-At any time, you can tap **My Devices** to see the complete list of device settings that were scanned.
-Settings that appear green are compliant with your organization's policies.
+At any time, you can tap **MY DEVICES** to see the complete list of  settings that were scanned on your device.
+Settings that appear green meet your organization's requirements.
+Settings that appear red do not meet your organization's requirements.

 ### App threat detected
 An app is considered a threat when it poses a risk to you or your organization's data.
 Examples of threats include: